guilhermewebdev/django-login/README.md

     docker-compose build
 ```

-After build successful, migrate the database running this command:
+After build is successful, migrate the database running this command:

 ```
     docker-compose exec backend pypy3 manage.py migrate
 ```

-The project is ready to run, you can make it running this command:
+The project is now ready to run, and to do it you can run this command:

 ```
     docker-compose up
 ```

-If the database connection failed, try stop pressing `CTRL + C` and run again.
-Or if running successful open http://localhost/ in your browser and see the project running.
+If the database connection fails, try pressing `CTRL + C` to stop, and run it again.
+Or if it's successful open <a href='http://localhost/' target='_blank'>http://localhost/</a> in your browser and see the project running.